 - relevant for the country/region

-A number of scholarship grants are awarded
+Number of scholarships: several grants are awarded

 Eligible African Countries